 Like the Yeti, the Blue microphones Snowball is easy to set up.
 It’s as easy as plugging it in and waiting for the driver’s install.
 You don’t have to mess with sound settings.
 It automatically sets itself up as your primary recording gear in Windows XP.
 It’s as easy as switching to your recording software and pressing the record button.

 This device is great for streaming and far better than a headset or microphone.
-Although it lacks an extensive array of capture patterns like the Yeti or Razer Seiren’s, the sound quality is excellent, and the cardioid mode and omnidirectional mode patterns are great for most applications.
+The device may not have as many capture patterns as the Yeti or Razer Seiren, but its sound quality is superb.
+In addition, its cardioid and omnidirectional modes are versatile enough to suit most needs.

 The compact size and universal threaded mounting make it very portable.
-It is much easier to pack into a backpack or laptop bag than the Yeti and Seiren, making it a great choice for recording on-site.
+Packaging into a backpack or laptop bag is much easier than the Yeti and Seiren, making it a great choice for recording on-site.
 You can record a podcast at PAX by setting up an impromptu recording.
 With its desktop stand, the Snowball is easy to use and deploys quickly.

 3. How Does It Sound?